strace - trace system calls and signals

 - --summary-sort-by=sortby

-- Sort the output of the histogram printed by the -c option by the
+- Sorts the output of the histogram printed by the -c option by the

 specified criterion.
-Legal values are time (or time-percent
+Valid values are time (or time-percent

 or time-total or total-time), min-time (or